knpuniversity/symfony4/sfcasts/uploads/file-naming.md

 or `.php` file extension!
 Even if we validate the file type, allowing fake extensions is weird... and could be risky.

-So problem number one is security and we'll tackle part if it in a minute and the other part when we talk about validation.
+So problem number one is security and we'll tackle part of it in a minute and the other part when we talk about validation.

 Problem number two is that the filename is not guaranteed to be unique!
 If someone